mrdooz/france2024/content/pages/map.md

 ### Ocean time!

 Today we will finally reach the Mediterranean.<br>
-We'll drive along the coast as much as possible stopping in small villages and beaches aling the way.
+We'll drive along the coast as much as possible stopping in small villages and beaches along the way.
 - Hotel: [Lily of The Valley](https://www.lilyofthevalley.com/)
-  - Oct 27 - Apr 29
+  - Oct 27-29

 </div>